gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

   packets Chrome was sending were being discarded by Firefox because they were encapsulated in RED and they had the wrong payload type.
 The Jitsi Videobridge now decapsulates VP8 when it streams to Firefox.
-* we discovered a non-zero offset bug somewhere in libjitsi, probably inside the SRTP transformers, that was causing SRTP auth failures at the receiving side and for which we have provided an efficient workaround.
+* We discovered a non-zero offset bug somewhere in libjitsi, probably inside the SRTP transformers, that was causing SRTP auth failures at the receiving side and for which we have provided an efficient workaround.